-The City's Consolidated Plan identifies as a high priority needs; Public infrastructure, Affordable Housing, Public Services, and Homeless services.
-Consistent with the priorities outlined in the Consolidated Plan, during the 2020-2021 fiscal year, the City undertook the following activities that addressed the housing nee ds:
+The City's Consolidated Plan identifies Public infrastructure, Affordable Housing, Public Services, and Homeless services as a high priority needs.
+Consistent with the priorities outlined in the Consolidated Plan, during the 2022-2023 fiscal year, the City undertook the following activities that addressed the housing needs:

-- The City continued to administer a First Time Home Buyers Program for low-income first-time homebuyers which provides low interest loans to qualified clients.
+- The City continued to administer a First Time Home Buyers Program for low-income firsttime homebuyers which provides low interest loans to qualified clients.
 The program is funded with HOME, CalHome, State Home, and CDBG.
-The City of Turlock assisted one (1) income eligible homebuyer in purchasing a home expending \$50,000 utilizing HOME and CDBG funds.
+Unfortunately, the City was not able to assist any homebuyers this fiscal year.
 Due to the high cost of housing in Stanislaus County, the annual expected progress toward the program goal was not reached.
 Staff continues to market the program with realtors and lenders. - The Consortium members continued to administer First Time Home Buyers Programs to provide down payment assistance to low income buyers using HOME funds.
-Consortia members were able to assist one (1) family.
+Consortium members were not able to assist any clients.
 Due to the high cost of housing in Stanislaus County, the annual expected progress toward the program goal was not reached.
-Staff continues to market the program with realtors and lenders. - The City acquired a single-family unit to rehabilitate for affordable housing. - Rehabilitation of acquired property for single family and multifamily.
-Staff continues to market the program to reach the strategic plan goals. - The City continued offering a Housing Rehabilitation Program for both owner and renter occupied homes, for the repair of homes within the City and assists income eligible clients including the elderly, handicapped and other special needs, improving housing conditions.
-The City offers loans and grants to maintain single and multifamily affordable housing stock. - The City continued offering Public Service grants to assist agencies to provide assistance to low and moderate income persons who are in need of services such as food, shelter, and youth services.
-A total of six (6) Public Service grants were awarded to qualifying non-profit agencies totaling \$155,000 (\$139,652 expended).
+Staff continues to market the program with realtors and lenders. - Staff continues to market the Rehabilitation program to reach the strategic plan goals. - The City continued offering a Housing Rehabilitation Program for both owner and renter occupied homes, for the repair of homes within the City and assists income eligible clients including the elderly, handicapped and other special needs, improving housing conditions.
+The City offers loans and grants to maintain single and multifamily affordable housing stock.
+The City completed one home-owner occupied rehabilitation project. - The City continued offering Public Service grants to assist agencies to provide assistance to low and moderate income persons who are in need of services such as food, shelter, and youth services.
+A total of seven (7) Public Service grants were awarded to qualifying non-profit agencies totaling \$85,000 (\$65,800.25 expended).
 The agencies provided services that were consistent with the goals and objectives of the Consolidated Plan and served low/moderate income households/persons in Turlock.
-Services included a cold winter shelter for homeless adults, senior meals, emergency food boxes, youth recreation, homeless youth outreach, and fair housing.
-The agencies were affected by COVID and made accommodations as necessary for the safety of clients and staff, but some agencies were not able to provide services at the level they had previously. - The City will continue to encourage private, for-profit and non-profit developers to construct affordable rental housing utilizing Low-income Housing Tax Credits, HOME, Mortgage Revenue Bonds, Section 202 and the Affordable Housing Goals outlined in the final draft of the Housing Element.
+Services included a cold winter shelter for homeless adults, senior meals, emergency food boxes, youth recreation, homeless youth outreach, homeless housing counseling, and eye care for older residents. - The City will continue to encourage private, for-profit and non-profit developers to construct affordable rental housing utilizing Low-income Housing Tax Credits, HOME, Mortgage Revenue Bonds, Section 202 and the Affordable Housing Goals outlined in the Housing Element.
 The City may provide incentives such as impact fee deferrals/financing and density bonuses to assist developers in achieving affordable rents.